Raghav-Bajaj/Pr-Review/README.md

 - The solution can be adopted across the complete development community.

 ## What features in MVP
--Review JAVA
+- Review JAVA
--Custom rule to check for Copyright
+- Custom rule to check for Copyright
--Does not reuse conversations
+- Does not reuse conversations

 ## Future enhancements
--Support for more programming languages
+- Support for more programming languages
--Translate the diff of pull request into a summary that can be pasted into changelog -Generate comments on-demand
+- Translate the diff of pull request into a summary that can be pasted into changelog
+- Generate comments on-demand
--Notifications in Slack, per email or via a custom webhook
+- Notifications in Slack, per email or via a custom webhook

 ## How to execute locally ?